 - Pop the instructions into a clear plastic pocket, then attach the pocket by string to your tent bag

-- Feel super smug knowing you didn’t make a total pratt of yourself as I did
+- Feel super smug knowing you didn’t make a total pratt of yourself the way I did

 3. Pack The Right Camping Stuff

-Packing the right stuff is essential to having a successful camping holiday.
+Packing the right stuff is essential to having a successful camping trip.
 But what is the right stuff?

 The right tent makes a camping trip so much better!
 Ask a tenty boffin type in an outdoor living store for advice or check out this great guide to help you buy the right one.